vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 growth.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Read executing-command metadata without format-local indexes

+Expose the current command's SourceRange through VmApi.
+NinSnes and RareSnes now use that metadata directly for sequence-defined instruments instead of building address-to-range maps over every parsed command.
+Their program state constructors need only format settings.
+Rare presets retain a SourceRange when later reuse requires it, and format commands no longer capture and forward their own source address through playback methods.

+This removes 17 production lines, two runtime maps, and their initialization walks.
+It also corrects source attribution when Battlemaniacs melodic and percussion tracks interpret the same address as different-length commands;
+the old global address map retained only the first interpretation.
+Untouched default patches now remain unattributed instead of borrowing command zero's range.
+Playback still reads no source bytes.

+A 13-line regression added to the existing Rare opcode test fails with the old map and passes with the current-command range.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,